rritec/powerbi/Notebooks/PBI_04_01_Power_BI_Service.md

 1. If prompted, sign in using the account you used to sign up for the Power BI service.
 1. [Signup link](https://signup.microsoft.com/signup?sku=a403ebcc-fae0-4ca2-8c8c-7a907fd6c235&email=&ru=https%3A%2F%2Fapp.powerbi.com%3Fpbi_source%3Dweb_nolicense_redirect%26redirectedFromSignup%3D1%26noSignUpCheck%3D1)
 1. Once the report is published, click Got it.
-1. Start an Internet browser, go to https://app.powerbi.com/, and click Sign in.
+1. Open browser, go to https://app.powerbi.com/, and click Sign in.
 1. Sign in using your account.
 1. Go to the **Lab 4 Starting Report** and explore your published report.
 It looks similar to the one in Power BI Desktop file.
 Now you can start creating a dashboard by pinning some visualizations.
 1. Go to the **Sales Report** tab and pin the chart showing **Total Sales by Category and Segment** (100% Stacked Bar Chart).
 Select to create a New dashboard and name it **VanArsdel Sales**.